-Subject of assessment: REG03 Concentrate the town's museum offer in visitors). n the Dorman Museum (80,437 annual vis sitors) and withdraw from the Captain Cook Birthplace e Museum (5,360 annual Coverage: Service specific ☐ Strategy ⊠ Service ☐ Function This is a decision relating to: ☐ Process/procedure ☐ Programme ☐ Project ☐ Revi ew ☐ Organisational change ☐ Other (please state) It is a: New approach: Revision of an existing approach: It is driven by: Legislation: Local or corporate requirements: Description: Statutory drivers (set out exact reference.
-The Council does not have a statutory duty to predict the Council does not have a statutory duty to predict the Council does not have a statutory duty to predict the Council of the C Key aims, objectives and activities To reduce the cost of the Council's Museum Service as part of wider budget savings proposals.
+Subject of assessment: REG03 Concentrate the town's museum offer in the Dorman Museum (80,437 annual visitors) and withdraw from the Captain Cook Birthplace Museum (5,360 annual visitors).
+Coverage: Service specific ☐ Strategy ☐ Policy ⊠ Service ☐ Func tion This is a decision relating to: ☐ Process/procedure ☐ Programme ☐ Project ☐ Revie ew. ☐ Organisational change ☐ Other (please state) It is a: New approach: ☐ Revision of an existing approach: ☐ \boxtimes It is driven by: Legislation: Local or corporate requirements: \boxtimes Key aims, objectives and activities Key aims, objectives and activities To reduce the cost of the Council's Museum Ser vice as part of wider budget savings prop osals.
 Statutory drivers (set out exact reference) The Council does not have a statutory duty to provide this service.
-Differences from any previous approach Currently the Captain Cook Birthplace Museum (CCBM) is open to visitors 6 days a week (Tuesday - Sunday) from April to November each year.
+Differences from any previous approach Description: Currently the Captain Cook Birthplace Museum (CCBM) is open to visitors 6 days a week (Tuesday - Sunday) from April to November each year.
 Its learning programme for schools operates all year-round during term time.
 The proposed change is that the CCBM will either be operated by another organisation or closed and integrated into the Dorman Museum offer, with the building used for other purposes.
-Key stakeholders and intended beneficiaries (internal and external as appropriate) Visitors - including local residents and visitors from across the UK and overseas, Local school children - who participate in the annual learning programme, Museum staff, Trade Unions, Captain Cook Birthplace Trust, Captain Cook Society, Café tenant - who has an existing lease to operate from the CCBM building, Tees Valley Museums Group - a consortium of 7 Tees Valley Museums and an Arts Council National Portfolio Organisation, of which the CCBM is a member and recipient of funding, Funders - Including Arts Council England and National Lottery Heritage Fund.
-Intended outcomes Live date: The Council would not reopen the Museum from agreed removal of vacant posts in the Museum S s won't be realised until a staff review has been unde rtaken, other than from any Lifespan: Ongoing from April 2024 onwards.
+Key stakeholders and intended beneficiaries (internal and external as appropriate) Visitors - including local residents and visitors fro Trade Unions, Captain Cook Birthplace Trust, Ca Group - a consortium of 7 Tees Valley Museums - Including Arts Council England and National Lo aptain Cook Society, Café tenant - who h s and an Arts Council National Portfolio O as an existing lease to operate from the CO CBM buildii ng, Tees Valley Museums Intended outcomes Reducing the cost of the Council's Museum Service through savings made from building costs.
+Live date: The Council would not reopen the Museum from 1 April 2024.
+The proposed staff savings won't be realised until a staff review has been undertaken, other than from any agreed removal of vacant posts in the Museum Service.
+Lifespan: Ongoing from April 2024 onwards.
 Date of next review: N/A